Supervised Image Classification with Random Forest in R

 1. Installing and Loading the Packages

-2. Getting the Data Ready
+2. Loading, Checking, and Cleaning the Data

 2.1 Loading the datasets